caseyg/awesome/TOPICS.md

 ## llm-agents

 *   [IBM/mcp-context-forge](https://github.com/IBM/mcp-context-forge) - A Model Context Protocol (MCP) Gateway & Registry.
 Serves as a central management point for tools, resources, and prompts that can be accessed by MCP-compatible LLM applications.
 Converts REST API endpoints to MCP, composes virtual MCP servers with added security and observability, and converts between protocols (stdio, SSE, Streamable HTTP).

-## model-context-protocol

-*   [IBM/mcp-context-forge](https://github.com/IBM/mcp-context-forge) - A Model Context Protocol (MCP) Gateway & Registry.
-Serves as a central management point for tools, resources, and prompts that can be accessed by MCP-compatible LLM applications.
-Converts REST API endpoints to MCP, composes virtual MCP servers with added security and observability, and converts between protocols (stdio, SSE, Streamable HTTP).

-*   [jlowin/fastmcp](https://github.com/jlowin/fastmcp) - 🚀 The fast, Pythonic way to build MCP servers and clients

-*   [cyanheads/obsidian-mcp-server](https://github.com/cyanheads/obsidian-mcp-server) - Obsidian Knowledge-Management MCP (Model Context Protocol) server that enables AI agents and development tools to interact with an Obsidian vault.
-It provides a comprehensive suite of tools for reading, writing, searching, and managing notes, tags, and frontmatter, acting as a bridge to the Obsidian Local REST API plugin.

-*   [Toolbase-AI/toolbase](https://github.com/Toolbase-AI/toolbase) - A desktop application that adds powerful tools to Claude and AI platforms

-*   [cyberchitta/llm-context.py](https://github.com/cyberchitta/llm-context.py) - Share code with LLMs via Model Context Protocol or clipboard.
-Rule-based customization enables easy switching between different tasks (like code review and documentation).
-Includes smart code outlining.

-*   [domdomegg/airtable-mcp-server](https://github.com/domdomegg/airtable-mcp-server) - 🗂️🤖 Airtable Model Context Protocol Server, for allowing AI systems to interact with your Airtable bases

-*   [langfuse/mcp-server-langfuse](https://github.com/langfuse/mcp-server-langfuse) - Model Context Protocol (MCP) Server for Langfuse Prompt Management.
-This server allows you to access and manage your Langfuse prompts through the Model Context Protocol.

 ## observability